open-sci/2023-2024-atreides-code/README.md

 # 2023-2024-atreides-code
 The repository for the team Atreides of the Open Science course a.a.
 2023/2024

-The software is published at the following link:

 ## Research questions:

 1) What is the coverage of the publications available in IRIS, that strictly concern research conducted within the University of Bologna, in OpenCitations Meta?